za3k/za3k.com/archive/conspiracies.md

 [za3k](/) > [Games](/mygames.md) > stupid conspiracies

-written 2021-01-17 by zachary "za3k" vance
+**playtesting: none**. made after testing [stupid russia](/archive/stupid_russia.md) and finding major problems

 A 30-minute party game for about 10 players.
 Competitive but goofy, not really about winning.
 Can be played online.

-**Playtesting**: Not playtested yet.
-Made after testing [stupid russia](/archive/stupid_russia.md) and finding major problems with it.
+written 2021-01-17 by zachary "za3k" vance

 ## Rules